babel/babel/packages/babel-helper-builder-react-jsx/README.md

-  call?: Object; // optional call property that can be set to override the call expression returned pre?: Function; // function called with (state: ElementState) before building attribs post?: Function; // function called with (state: ElementState) after building attribs };
+  call?: Object; // optional call property that can be set to override the call expression returned pre?: Function; // function called with (state: ElementState) before building attribs post?: Function; // function called with (state: ElementState) after building attribs compat?: boolean // true if React is in compat mode };

 require("@babel/helper-builder-react-jsx")({